JamesHusband/.phials/README.md

 ## :star2: About the Project

-.

->A wise tech lead once told me "Lazy developers make the best developers" As a lazy developer myself, this rang true to me in a big way!
+A wise tech lead once told me "Lazy developers make the best developers", as a lazy developer myself, this rang true to me in a big way!
 I'm constantly trying to find way of automating my life.

 - Personal dotfiles for each of the platforms I own or have customized.

 ## :gem: Dependencies